Tuesday, May 4, 2021

 Barenboim is hardly alone in this manner - one could make the same arguments of Maazel or Muti, they are as brilliant as musicians get, so why are their results so often of a quality well under what their names promise?
 The reason is that they're celebrities, and we give celebrities too many opportunities and smaller names too few.

 This was probably true back in the day too, but to a lesser extent.
 Music Directors had to stay with their orchestras and opera houses for at least half the year, and appointments in multiple countries were damn near impossible.
-Orchestras and conductors clearly didn't get along, but it forced them to work on musical problems like people in a lifelong marriage are forced to work on theirs', and while the results were often predictably volatile, it's only long commitment that guarantees fulfillment.
+Many orchestras and conductors clearly didn't get along, but it forced them to work on musical problems like people in a lifelong marriage are forced to work on theirs', and while the results were often predictably volatile, it's only long commitment that guarantees fulfillment.

-Success in the world depends on attacking problems from the center, the root, the ability to stay balanced amid thousands of chaotic forces.
+Success in the world depends on attacking problems from the center, the root, and the ability to stay balanced amid thousands of chaotic forces.
 Some of these conductors have the problem, as so many musicians do, that they throw themselves into the music, recklessly, shapelessly, letting instinct guide them without enough forethought.
 Others among them have the problem that their presentation is all surface and immaculate, and show no evidence of anything underneath it - no insight, no passion, no enthusiasm, no evidence that they care.
 There were obviously plenty of conductors who exhibited the former problem in the Goldener Age: Furtwangler, Mitropoulos, Koussevitzky, de Sabata, but you could never accuse the four of them of not thinking deeply about what they do. and among the conductors who cared most for great technique, whatever their faults, you could never accuse Toscanini or Rodzinski or Szell or Dorati of lack of passion.
 Amid those flawed but still very great names, you had so many conductors who were truly 'inside' the music: Monteux, Walter, Beecham, Coates, Ansermet, Paray, Klemperer, Munch, Kleiber, Busch, etc. etc. etc.

 So with that in mind, I want to give names of living conductors, both young and old, whom I think would be worthy of golden age names if ever given the chance to prove themselves, and there are a lot of them.